Federal Budget Cuts:Putting our Coast Last

 - Eliminates National Oceanic and Atmospheric Administration (NOAA) funds to assist local coastal readiness and response to rising seas.

-- Eliminates the Federal Emergency Management Agency (FEMA)’s coastal flooding map effort and flood insurance subsidy program that help protect citizens for severe weather events.
+- Eliminates the Federal Emergency Management Agency (FEMA)’s flood insurance subsidy program and coastal flooding map effort that helps protect citizens from severe weather events.

 Decimates local jobs and businesses upon which coastal Georgia economies are built